Limits of Absoluteness of Observed Events in Timelike Scenarios: A No-Go Theorem: Proof of the Causal Time-Symmetric Friendliness No-Go Theorem

 respectively.

 Finally, combining Eqs.~\eqref{eq:fwd2} and \ref{eq:rev2} with Eq.~\eqref{eq:timeS} gives,

 \end{proof}

-\begin{Lemma}[(Alice(Bob) cannot depend on Bob's(Alice's) choice of measurement beyond $c,d$] If \textbf{AOE}, \textbf{ATS} and \textbf{NRC} hold, then Alice's(Bob's) outcome $a$($b$) is effectively screened off by the Pseudo Events in its causal past; that is, it cannot depend on Bob's (Alice's) choice of measurement, and hence,
+\begin{Lemma}[(Alice(Bob) cannot depend on Bob's(Alice's) choice of measurement beyond $c,d$] If \textbf{Absoluteness of Observed Events}, \textbf{Axiological Time Symmetry} and \textbf{No Retrocausality} hold, then Alice's(Bob's) outcome $a$($b$) is effectively screened off by the Pseudo Events in its causal past; that is, it cannot depend on Bob's (Alice's) choice of measurement, and hence,

 \end{Lemma}

 \begin{proof}

 By using Lemma \ref{lem:deb} we can now write the joint probability as,